giovannipbonin/ieee-program/README.md

 ### Talk while you think, and code, explain everything that might be ambiguous

-### If running out of time and needs shortcuts, explain how you would not do the shortcut in a real scenario
+### If running out of time and need shortcuts, explain how you would not do the shortcut in a real scenario

-### The interviewer is there because they want to hire someone, he's your friend not your enemy
+### The interviewer is there because they want to hire someone, they are your friend not your enemy
-- If he gives you a hint, take it, don't be cocky
+- If they give you a hint, take it, don't be cocky

 - Discuss last session's coverage, and home readings.
 Very encouraged for students to share their insights with each other and motivations (20 minutes of discussion)